humanitycodes/codelab/README.md

 ## Development

-The development environment can be launched for either the frontend or the backend, by running `npm run dev` from those directories.
+The development environment can be launched for either the frontend or the backend, by running `yarn dev` from the respective directory.
 The frontend launches to port 8080 and the backend to port 4000.
-On the frontend, `/api` is proxied to the backend.
-From the root directory, you can also run `npm run dev-all` to launch the entire app.
+On the frontend, the `/api` and `/auth` routes are proxied to the backend.
+From the top-most directory, you can also run `yarn dev-all` to launch the entire app, complete with hot-reloading.

+Once the app is running, you can go to `https://localhost:8080/github-sign-in` to sign in with your GitHub account.
+To sign in with your MSU Net ID, visit `https://localhost:8080/msu-sign-in`.

 It may be helpful to enable extra logging when testing in a development environment, in particular, HTTP request logging and SQL statement logging.
 This can be done by setting the environment variables `CODELAB_LOG_HTTP_REQUESTS` and `CODELAB_LOG_SQL_STATEMENTS` to `true`, respectively.
 For more information about environment variables, see `backend/env/README.md`.

+### Initial Setup

+After cloning the repository, run `yarn install` at the top-most directory to download and install all project dependencies for all modules.

+You will also need to install [Postgres 10.4 or higher](https://www.postgresql.org/download/).
+Once your Postgres server is running, follow all of the instructions in `database/README.md` to create the `codelab` database, users, and tables.

 ## Continuous Integration and Deployment